 The zero conditional is the simplest type of conditional sentence.
 It’s used to express facts and general truths.

 In this sentence, the condition is “If you heat ice,” and the result is “it melts.”
-This is a general truth.
-It’s always the case that if you heat ice, it melts.
+This is a general truth, as it’s always the case that if you heat ice, it melts.

 Here are a few more examples: